-2022 Recording Industry Association of America (RIAA) Presents
+Recording Industry Association of America (RIAA) Presents 2023 Programming

-We are proud to partner with the Recording Industry Association of America (RIAA) to host its seventh annual series, “Everything You Need to Know About Music Policy in One Hour” on Wednesday, October 12, an important “state of the business” analysis featuring key industry leaders plus additional panel programming with industry and artist innovators.
-Join leaders from Capitol Hill for this important presentation.
+We are proud to partner with the Recording Industry Association of America (RIAA) for its eighth annual series, “Everything You Need to Know About Music Policy in One Hour” on Wednesday, October 11.
+This important “state of the business” analysis features leaders from Capitol Hill, plus programming on culture and technology alongside industry and artist innovators.

 Future of Music Creation & Production

 The Future of Music Production track returns with a suite of panels analyzing how the broad impact of technology is dramatically changing the music creation and distribution process, from how creators make and monetize their works to how listeners experience music and engage with their favorite artists.
 The track is curated by Daniel Rowland, Head of Partnerships & Strategy for LANDR.